 Instructions

-- Whisk together the flour, bran, salt, sugar and baking soda in a large mixing bowl.150 grams plain flour,120 grams wheat bran,100 grams light brown sugar,1 teaspoon baking soda,1 teaspoon salt
+- In a large bowl, whisk together the flour, bran, salt, sugar and baking soda.150 grams plain flour, 120 grams wheat bran, 100 grams light brown sugar, 1 teaspoon baking soda, ¼ teaspoon table salt

-- In another bowl or jug, whisk together the egg, milk and oil.
-Add these to the dry ingredients and fold through until all the ingredients are just combined.250 grams (mL) milk,1 egg,60 grams vegetable oil
+- In a medium bowl or a jug, whisk together the egg, milk, and oil250 grams (mL) milk, 1 egg, 60 grams vegetable oil

-- Divide the batter evenly between the cupcake holders.
-Bake for 20 to 25 minutes (depending on the muffin size you decided on.
-When a cake tester or toothpick comes out mostly clean from the centre, the muffins are done.
+- Divide the bran muffin batter evenly between the muffin cups.
+Bake for 20-25 minutes.
+The muffins are done with a cake tester or toothpick and come out mostly clean from the center.

-- Allow the muffins to cool in the tin for about 5-10 minutes before allowing them to cool completely on a wire cooling rack.
-These muffins can be served warm or cold, with butter, jam or even a bit of cheese.
+- Allow the muffins to cool in the muffin tins for 5 minutes before turning them out on a wire cooling rack.
+Serve a warm muffin with butter, jam, or even a bit of cheese.
+These fresh muffins can also be enjoyed at room temperature.

 Notes